Witness tree: Andrew Jackson Southern Magnolia

-In 1829 President Andrew Jackson planted his late wife's favorite Magnolia trees in memory of her passing.
+In 1829 President Andrew Jackson planted his late wife's favorite magnolia trees, the Jackson Magnolia, in her memory.
 The trees can be found on both sides of the south portico of the White House.
-These Magnolia trees are the oldest presidentially planted on the White House grounds and they're also depicted on the U.S. twenty dollar bill.
+These magnolia trees are the oldest presidentially planted on the White House grounds and they are also depicted on the U.S. twenty dollar bill.

 This tree was felled in April 2025 due to its dire condition due to its age; it had previously suffered damage in 1994, and underwent a trimming operation in 2017.
 Subsequently, President Donald Trump planted a new tree in its place.